TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/DynamicSorting.md

 ServiceStack requires validation of sort columns against a statically defined list.
 ServiceStack will attempt to detect some instances of SQL injection, but potentially dangerous expressions are allowed.

 @snippet cs [..\Recipes.ServiceStack\DynamicSorting\DynamicSortingScenario.cs] SortBy

+## XPO

+XPO natively supports sorting by strings.
+At the same time, this can be acomplished with `DynamicSortingExtensions` (see the commented code).

+@snippet cs [..\Recipes.Xpo\DynamicSorting\DynamicSortingScenario.cs] SortBy